isdampe/3DVT-Dev-Guide/README.md

 default: "default"
 The tour_id you want to embed, as provided by 3DVT

+scene (string)
+default: false
+The default scene name you wish to load.
+Case sensitive.
+Do not URL encode scene name here.

 container (string)
 default: "3dvt-embed"
 The id of the HTML element where the tour will be injected